kyle116/java/swift/xcode-app.md

 In the Attributes inspector, find the field labeled Image and select the photo.

 ## To create a subclass of UIStackView
+This is when you want a custom view

 1. Choose File > New > File (or press Command-N).